The best video hosting providers

 • Live streaming: Vimeo Premium/Enterprise enables private live streams.

-• Video on Demand (VOD): Vimeo's Central Offering is ad-free hosting of videos on demand.
+• Video on Demand (VOD): Vimeo's core offering is ad-free hosting of videos on demand.

 • Video management: Intuitive platform with video management.
 Video embedding can be customized.
-Storage space is limited depending on the tariff (for free/basic accounts, the monthly upload volume is limited).
+Storage depends on the selected plan.
+Free and basic accounts have limits on monthly upload volume.

 • GDPR compliance: Vimeo is a US company.
-For embedded Vimeo videos, there is a privacy mode without tracking cookies, yet data flows to the USA.
-With order processing and Privacy Shield succession planning, Vimeo is trying to meet GDPR requirements, but it is not completely “European.”
+Embedded Vimeo videos offer a privacy mode without tracking cookies, but user data is still transferred to the USA.
+Through order processing agreements and Privacy Shield succession planning, Vimeo aims to comply with GDPR, though it cannot be considered fully “European.”

 • Strengths: